A Systematic Framework for Choosing the Right Reagents in Organic Synthesis

 If your starting or product molecule has stereochemistry (chiral centers, double bond geometry), reagent choice becomes crucial.

 - Stereospecific Reactions: The mechanism dictates the stereochemical outcome.
-As an example, hydroboration-oxidation (BH3·THF, then H2O2/NaOH) of an alkene gives anti-Markovnikov addition with syn stereochemistry.
+Take this: hydroboration-oxidation (BH3·THF, then H2O2/NaOH) of an alkene gives anti-Markovnikov addition with syn stereochemistry.
 Osmium tetroxide (OsO4) gives syn dihydroxylation.

 - Stereoselective Reactions: One stereoisomer is formed preferentially, but not exclusively.
 Catalytic hydrogenation (H2, Pd/C) often gives the less sterically hindered face of a double bond.
 The choice of reducing agent (NaBH4 vs. L-Selectride) can control facial selectivity in ketone reduction.